JuliaLang/www_old.julialang.org/soc/guidelines/index.md

 # Before the Application

 Before you apply, it's a good idea to get in touch with the Julia community.
-[Join the Julia Slack](https://slackinvite.julialang.org/) to get connected with potential mentors to help find interesting projects.
-The channel `#gsoc` is dedicated to helping students get the help they need.
+Ask questions on [Discourse](https://discourse.julialang.org) or [join the Julia Slack](https://slackinvite.julialang.org/) to get connected with potential mentors to help find interesting projects.
+The Slack channel `#jsoc` is dedicated to helping students get the help they need.
 Additionally, you should make use of these connections to start making some small contributions and progress on your project early on.
 While PRs before the applications are not